maxmind/mod_maxminddb/README.md

 ### `MaxMindDBEnv` ###

 This directive assigns the lookup result to an environment variable.
-The first parameter after the directive is the environment variable and the second parameter is the name of the database followed by the path to the desired data using map keys or 0-based array indexes separated by `/`.
+The first parameter after the directive is the environment variable.
+The second parameter is the name of the database followed by the path to the desired data using map keys or 0-based array indexes separated by `/`.

     MaxMindDBEnv COUNTRY_CODE COUNTRY_DB/country/iso_code
     MaxMindDBEnv REGION_CODE  CITY_DB/subdivisions/0/iso_code

 ## Exported Environment Variables ##

-In addition to environment variable specified by `MaxMindDBEnv`, this module exports `MMDB_ADDR`, which contains the IP address used for lookups by the module.
+In addition to the environment variable specified by `MaxMindDBEnv`, this module exports `MMDB_ADDR`, which contains the IP address used for lookups by the module.
 This is primarily intended for debugging purposes.

 ## Examples ##